Steve-Fenton/astro-accelerator/src/pages/writing.md

 ### Child Pages

 You can put pages into folders.
 If you wanted to add pages as "child items" of your "Example" page, put them in a folder named `/examples/`.

 If the folder matches the page, they become linked.
 Simple.

+`/pages/example.md`

+- `/pages/example/child-page-1.md`
-- Example (`/pages/example.md`)
+- `/pages/example/child-page-2.md`
-  - Child Page 1 (`/pages/example/child-page-1.md`)
-  - Child Page 2 (`/pages/example/child-page-2.md`)

 ### Child Articles